 - Organise 3 round table meetings to present recommendations and key findings in Georgia and Ukraine.

-The project is implemented by Danish Refugee Centre in partnership with Education Development and Employment Centre (GE) and Mariupol Youth Union (UA).
+The project is implemented by Danish Refugee Council in partnership with Education Development and Employment Centre (GE) and Mariupol Youth Union (UA).